RdCraig923/STAT418_FinalProject/Web_Scraping+EDA/README.md

 The next step was to clean the raw data to prepare for exploration & eventual model building.
 The first step was to bind all the yearly data into one table, & remove duplicate header rows.
 Once that was done, I created a new variable called "rounds won" which i created using the 6 indicator rows which let me know how far a given team made it in the playoffs.
 Finally, i removed those 6 indicator rows & made rounds_won a factor variable, as it will be our y variable in the ordinal model.
 I also removed PBPI as a possible predictor, as it as just POFF + PDEF.

 DATA EXPLORATION:
+This stage of the analysis was mostly just looking for interesting anamolies in the data & eventually creating a visual, so here are some of the notes i found interesting:
+- of the top 10 defensive teams in the dataset, only one came from the 2024 season & only 1 made the finals (& lost)
+- 5 of the top 6 offensive teams were from 2024, and the #1 offensive team of the last 3 years actually missed the playoffs (2023 mavs)
+- the the 3 championship teams didnt overwhelm statistically, two of them had elite offenses & slightly above average defenses (2023 nuggets & 2024 celtics) and the third had slightly above average for both (2022 warriors)
+- the best team by far in the dataset was the 2023 celtics, who lost in the finals but ran it back in 2024 and won

+the data visual i chose to create was a scatterplot with offense & defensive performance on the x & y axis, which rounds_won & season as color/size indicators.